shsagir/play-area-sync/docs/cloudflare.md

 └──────┘       └────────────┘             └────────────┘
 ```

 CloudFlare is the domain end point for the user.
 CloudFlare itself will actually talk to the App URL.
+The connection between the App and CloudFlare should also be encrypted.

-As the App URL has HTTPS, you can and should set SSL to **full** to ensure end-to-end encryption.
-The default **flexible** setting is not enough (in our opinion).
-When
+The App URL has HTTPS, so you can and should set SSL to **full** to ensure end-to-end encryption.
+The default **flexible** setting is not enough (as we think).
+"Full (strict)" mode will not work but is not necessary.

 ## Advanced topics